State Tax Filing Resources

 Option 2 - File Electronically

-Using the information provided on your agency-ready return sent by Paychex, you can enter the data required on the website.
+Using the information provided on your agency-ready return sent by Paychex, you can enter the data required on the Maine Tax Portal.

 Maryland